- Hits: 3676

 Our Healing Heritage

-This newly-accredidted, 25-bed Critical Access Hospital serves approximately 83,000 residents living in Jefferson, northern Lewis and southern St. Lawrence Counties.
-Originally, Carthage Area Hospital was a 78-bed facility until it applied for Critical Access Designation in the Spring of 2014 and received the designation in the Summer of 2014.
-The Hospital is proud to serve both civilian and military personnel and their families at Fort Drum.
-The 10th Mountain Division at Fort Drum is one of a few military bases within the United States that does not have its own military hospital.
-We continue efforts to expand and improve needed healthcare services and technologies for our dedicated warriors in the 10th Mountain Division.
-We value and appreciate these military families and do our most to assist them in becoming an integrated part of our community; while using the services of our facility.
+The Hospital is proud to serve our North Country neighbors, our military personnel, and their families from Fort Drum.
+Fort Drum and the 10th Mountain Division (Light) are one of a few military installations within the United States that does not have its own on-post military hospital.
+Meeting our Hospital’s mission in healthcare support and well-being, we continually assess our efforts to improve as well as expand needed services and technologies for our community.
+This includes the healthcare support to our dedicated Soldiers from Fort Drum and the 10th Mountain Division (Light).
+As patriots, we value and appreciate our military and their families and do our most to assist them in becoming an integrated part of our community; while using the services of our facility.

 In 1995, the Hospital completed a 6,000 square foot expansion / renovation of its Emergency Department (ED).
-In Sept 2007, The Hospital completed a major expansion and renovation in September 2007 which included; a 24,000 square feet building expansion to accommodate a new birthing center, surgical suites, lobby and small administrative services area for medical records, data processing and general accounting suites.
-The Hospital serves the community in two capacities; it is a Sole Community Hospital provider and it is the on of the largest employers within the community.
-CAH employs nearly 500 with an annual payroll of over $22,000,000.
+Then, in September of 2007, the Hospital completed a major expansion and renovation, which included a 24,000 square feet building expansion to accommodate a new birthing center, surgical suites, lobby and small administrative services area for medical records, data processing and general accounting suites.
+The Hospital serves the community in two capacities; it is a Vital Access provider and it is one of the largest employers within the area.
+Carthage Area Hospital employs nearly 340 full time employees (FTE) with an annual payroll of over $22,000,000 million dollars.

-The CAH Community Partners Primary Healthcare Network continues to improve healthcare access to residents within its primary and secondary service area through collaborating partnerships with local governments, schools, churches, civic organizations and neighboring healthcare providers.
-As a result of these partnerships, we are now operating twenty three primary/specialty article 15 clinics throughout the region.
-This includes primary care clinics in Adams, Carthage, and Evans Mills,.
-Through these partnerships we are able to work in unity with various communities and improve basic healthcare access for the respective and individualized communities we serve.
-CAH has been instrumental in developing partnerships with various schools to open School Based Health Clinics (SBHC) within the respective school buildings.
-Currently, we have SBHC’s at Carthage Middle and High School; most of which have dental and mental health services.
+The Carthage Area Hospital Community Partners Primary Healthcare Network continues to improve healthcare access to residents within its primary and secondary service areas.
+This is accomplished through collaborating partnerships with local governments, schools, churches, civic organizations, and neighboring healthcare providers.
+Because of these partnerships, we are now operating 10 clinics, three (3) School Based Health Centers (SBHC), and one (1) Assisted Living Facility (Meadowbrook Terrace).
+Through these partnerships, we are established to work in unity with various communities and improve basic healthcare access for the communities we serve.
+Carthage Area Hospital has been instrumental in developing partnerships with various local schools to open SBHC within the respective school buildings.
+Currently, we have SBHC’s at Carthage Middle and Carthage High School, as well as a clinic in the Beaver River High School; most of which have dental and mental health services.

-In March 2010, CAH opened the Community Health Center located at 117 North Mechanic Street in Carthage, New York.
-The new 6,000 square foot one story building houses the CAH’s Women’s Way to Wellness Center, CAH Pediatric Center and a Primary Care office.
-Also completed in 2010 was the opening of the Professional Building.
-Services housed at the Professional Building include Behavioral Health, Dental, Orthopaedics, Physical Therapy, and Surgical services.
-The Hospital Foundation is also located in the professional building.
-The construction of these two buildings was supported through federal and state grant funding totalling slightly over $2 million.
-In addition to improving basic healthcare services for the surrounding communities; the expansion of services serves as a major economic stimulant for our downtown business district; again providing an opportunity to serve as a business partner with our community.
+Completed in the summer of 2004, the Carthage Area Hospital held a dedication ceremony on July 29, 2004 for the newly added Profession Building at 3 Bridge Street, Carthage, New York.
+Services housed at the Professional Building include Behavioral Health, Dental, Orthopaedics, Urology, Physical Therapy, and Surgical services.
+The Hospital Foundation office is also located in the Professional Building and centrally located for community members to remain active in the Foundation’s Mission.
+On December 9, 2010, Carthage Area Hospital held another dedication ceremony for the Community Health Center located at 117 North Mechanic Street in Carthage, New York.
+The 6,000 square foot one story building houses the Women’s Way to Wellness Center, Pediatric Center, and a Primary Care Office.
+Federal and State grant funding supported the construction of these two buildings totaling slightly over $2 million.
+In addition to improving basic healthcare services for the surrounding communities; the expansion of healthcare services is a major economic stimulant for our downtown business district; again providing an opportunity to remain connected within the Carthage Area and serve as a business partner within our community.